JAForbes/superouter/readme.md

 If it cannot satisfy the patterns you specified with the values available on the object it will throw.

 This may happen if your types are out of sync with your patterns.

+> Note any excess path segments will appear on `.value.rest`

 ### `type.fromPath`